-More studies show that heatstroke in dogs results in serious complications and a near 50% fatality rate despite appropriate treatment.
-The higher the dog's temperature and the longer it takes for him to get heatstroke treatment, the worse the outcome will be.
+Other studies show that heatstroke in dogs results in serious complications and a near 50% fatality rate despite appropriate treatment.
+The higher the dog's temperature and the longer it takes for them to get treatment, the worse the outcome will be.

-“But even in relatively mild temperatures, burns to a pet’s pads can result if forced to walk on the hot surface,” says Dr. Raelynn Farnsworth, DVM (source)
+“But even in relatively mild temperatures, burns to a pet’s pads can result if forced to walk on the hot surface.” – Dr. Raelynn Farnsworth, DVM (source)

-Remember that some breeds (mostly short-nosed brachycephalic like Bulldogs) are at a greater risk of heat stroke and heat exhaustion.
+Some breeds (mostly short-nosed brachycephalic like Bulldogs) are at a greater risk of heat stroke and heat exhaustion.
 Overweight and obese dogs are also more likely to overheat quicker.
-Veterinarians warn that even dogs that exercise regularly are still at the mercy of the heat and will become overheated quickly when the temperatures are simply too high for them:
+Even dogs that exercise regularly are still at the mercy of the heat and will become overheated quickly when the temperatures are simply too high for them:

-“The perfect example of this is a dog who goes to the dog park on a nice, warm, spring day when they have not [been] all winter, and they play [with a] Frisbee [disk] and run more than normal,” says Dr. Stacy Eckman, DVM (source)
+“The perfect example of this is a dog who goes to the dog park on a nice, warm, spring day when they have not [been] all winter, and they play [with a] Frisbee [disk] and run more than normal.” – Dr. Stacy Eckman, DVM (source)

-Heat stroke happens when the generation of heat exceeds the dog's body's ability to dissipate it.
-It is a very serious condition that can have terrible effects.
-Some of these can include:
+Heat stroke occurs when the generation of heat exceeds the dog body's ability to dissipate it.
+This is a serious condition that can may result in the following:

 - vascular damage